wookdev/wookdev.github.io/_posts/2015-03-26-historical-note-about-munged-org.md

 because when I finally took that site down, it doesn't seem I managed to save anything.

-I also tried Tumblr for a while.
+I also tried [Tumblr][] for a while.
 Again, not much went up there, and none of it saved when I stopped using it.

-I even upgraded DreamWeaver again at some point, and was going to do a static web site again.
-I never got to the point of having it show up on the web.
+I even upgraded [Dreamweaver][] again at some point, and was going to do a static web site again.
+I never got that attempt to the point of having it show up on the web.

 Last year, in April of 2014, to be precise, I created a web site with Squarespace.
 Munged.Org is there as I type this.
 Hasn't been much going on over there, tho.